Bira/octopus-carnival/_drafts/hells-rebels-04-part-03.md

 This device, apparently a Hellraiser-style puzzle box, is also the plot coupon I mentioned earlier.
 It sits inside Barzilai Thrune's chest cavity - he replaced his heart with it back during adventure 2.
 The book mentions that retrieving this thing from Thrune's corpse and opening it up are vital steps to proceed with the remaining two adventures in the campaign.
-The exact reason for that is only detailed in Adventure 5, unfortunately, but I can speculate that it's the final clue that should make the PCs aware of Thrune's ultimate plans.

 ## What Happens Next